VITA Tax Program

 - No prior experience needed.
 You’ll receive specialized training and can serve in a variety of roles.
 If you are fluent in another language, you may be able to help those who speak that language.

 - Free tax law training and materials.
-Learn from licensed and experienced instructors about how to prepare basic tax returns and all the latest tax deductions and credits that benefit eligible taxpayers.
+Learn from licensed and experienced instructors about how to prepare basic tax returns and access all the latest tax deductions and credits that benefit eligible taxpayers.

 - Continuing education credits (CEUs) for tax pros.
-Enrolled Agents and non-credentialed tax return preparers can earn credits when volunteering as a VITA instructor, quality reviewer or tax return preparer.
+Enrolled Agents and non-credentialed tax return preparers can earn credits when volunteering as a VITA instructor, quality reviewer or tax preparer.
 See the IRS fact sheet for more information on CEUs.

 General Requirements and Skills Needed: